 If you answered yes to all these questions, then you are guilty of over-optimizing your site.
-By continuing to implement these black hat SEO tricks, your site will eventually get spammed.
+By continuing to implement these black hat SEO tricks, your website will eventually get spammed.
 Practicing better SEO strategies will not only protect you from Google’s over-optimization penalty, but it will also generate quality traffic that will increase your return on investment.
-Here are a few guidelines to follow in order to better prepare you for Google’s improvements and to help you in your SEO efforts:
+Here are a few guidelines to follow to prepare you for Google’s improvements better, and to help you in your SEO efforts:

 - Make high-quality content your priority.
 Write content that is compelling and interesting to your target audience instead of focusing on how many keywords you can incorporate in a page

-- Build your presence in social media platforms including Facebook, Twitter, & Google+
+- Build your presence in social media platforms including Facebook and Twitter

 - Focus on reputation management.
-Increase your fan-base on local review sites like Google Places & Yelp
+Increase your fan-base on local review sites like Google & Yelp

 - Make sure your site’s architecture and coding is up-to-date to ensure your content is easily crawled